Logo

 arrow

 After you create a profile, the platform notifies you when matching opportunities open.
-You can view them on your Launchpad and start when slots are available.
+You can view tasks on your Launchpad and start when slots are available.

-Task visibility depends on your location, demographics, languages, and completed trainings.
-The board changes daily, and some days you may see no work at all.
+Task availability depends on factors such as your location, demographics, languages, and the trainings you’ve completed.
+The board can change daily, and there may be days with no work.

 Taskverse Review: Is It Worth Your Time?